Imbaji17/CarRentalSpeedMonitor/README.md

 ## 🏗 Architecture

-The project follows Clean Architecture principles and is organized into the following modules:
+The project follows Clean Architecture principles combined with MVI pattern and is organized into the following modules:

 ```
 app/